 If posturing is part of your recovery process, it will naturally prevent you from doing certain activities, once this is completed it should be possible to return to things like driving or work.

-There maybe be other ways that the health service can assist in recovery, such as offering counselling or referring you to organisations which can provide advice on equipment and lighting that help those with poor vision.
+There maybe be other ways that the health service can assist in recovery, such as offering to counsel or referring you to organisations which can provide advice on equipment and lighting that help those with poor vision.